Borgerod/ProSpector/README.md

 #### POST CLIENT-MEETING TODO:

    Overall:
-   - [ ] Fix the changes done to gitignore to ignore unnessasary stuff
    - [ ] rename /Mediavest_Scraper_bot/ to /ProSpector/
    - [ ] Reform / reorganize directory; \n NOTE: every path-reference is relative to (root) /prospector/ so: "./" means "/prospector/"
          -